wesleyscholl/argo-wf-ci-cd-example/README.md

             secretName: docker-config # This secret holds the API key to your Docker registry
 ```

+> [!NOTE]
-Publishing docker images requires a personal access token.
+> Publishing docker images requires a personal access token.
 For Docker Hub you can create one at https://hub.docker.com/settings/security
-This needs to be mounted as a secret `$DOCKER_CONFIG/config.json`.
+> This needs to be mounted as a secret `$DOCKER_CONFIG/config.json`.
 To create a secret:
 ```shell
 # Add this to your .bash_profile, .zshrc or shell configuration
 export DOCKER_USERNAME=******